Land patents are one of the most misunderstood concepts of land ownership.

 These patents served as the early forms of title, and they allowed people to assert their ownership against all others.

-3. Who administers public records pertaining to land patents?
+3. Who administers U.S. records pertaining to land patents?

 In this article, you’ll hear us refer to both the General Land Office and the Bureau of Land Management.